 For St Luke’s, helping Holy Cross is more than just the once a year tropical get-away.
 For the team it’s a chance to get to know each other better, as they reconnect with old team members and make new friends.

-“A part of our Mission is that we welcome members from other churches, so a St Luke’s team often has members from other churches and out of state.”
+“A part of our Mission is that we welcome members from other churches.
+So a St Luke’s team often has members from other churches and out of state.”
 I’m surprised to learn that Clara, who for years celebrated her birthday in Belize with the mission team was actually from a different church.
 But she loved to come to Belize and only stopped coming when her family insisted she stay in the USA for her 84th birthday so they could celebrate it with her.
 This year the team was joined by two members of Grace Church in Defiance Ohio, a small church with a big heart for missions.
-And also by Kim Shackelford, who has served in San Mateo on many mission trips and has now made St Luke’s her mission family.
+And also by Kim Shackelford, who has served in San Mateo on many mission trips.

 Throughout the year, former Belize Team members at St Luke’s continue to help and get together by running a volunteer catering service for church events.
-Food is donated, the team gets together to cook and all proceeds are donated to the feeding program at Holy Cross.
+Food is donated then the team gets together to cook.
+All proceeds are donated to the feeding program at Holy Cross.
 Deacon Jan talks about being part of the group with a big smile “It’s just like being in Belize again”.